NTT Docomo: Mascot

-The company's mascot is Docomodake, a mushroom, which is quite a celebrity in Japan.
+Since 2005, the company's mascot is Docomodake, a mushroom, which is quite a celebrity in Japan.
 He is even the hero of a Nintendo DS puzzle and platforming video game, Boing!
-Docomodake DS on 2007 and 2009; on 2016 or 2015, Nintendo put a Docomodake Mii in the app they called Miitomo, which was also released in North America, Japan and Europe.
+Docomodake DS, released in Japan, the North America and Europe.
 He also has a wide variety of merchandising such as cell phone straps, keychains, and plush dolls.
-As one type of advertising method, there are many types of Docomodakes such as mother and father, which symbolizes the plans that NTT Docomo offers.
+As one type of advertising method, there are many types of Docomodakes such as Mother and Father, which symbolize the plans that NTT Docomo offers.

 Emoji

 Shigetaka Kurita, who was part of the team working on NTT DoCoMo's i-mode mobile Internet platform, that has been credited as the first creator of emoji.
-This has since been corrected.
-In fact, SoftBank released their emoji set on the DP-211SW mobile phone in 1997.
+However, SoftBank released their emoji set on the DP-211SW mobile phone in 1997.

 Copyright ownership of an emoji typically belongs to the company or organization that created it.
 For example, the copyright for Apple's emoji designs belongs to Apple Inc. Similarly, the copyright for emoji used on platforms such as Facebook, Twitter, and WhatsApp belong to the respective companies.

-It's worth noting that emoji are standardized through the Unicode Consortium, which sets standards for how emoji should look and what they should represent.
+Emoji are standardized through the Unicode Consortium, which sets standards for how emoji should look and what they should represent.
 However, individual companies and platforms can still design their own variations of emoji within those standards.